 Although standalone applications can provide utility, most software we build needs to integrate with external systems to provide business value.
 GitHub integrates with your continuous integration system so that you get feedback on pull requests.
 Commerce software integrates with warehouse management systems to track inventory.

-Second, building a reliable integration is difficult, and quite repetitive.
+Building a reliable integration is difficult, often highly repetitive.
 Once you get past properly authenticating your app, there are lots of issues one has to address when talking to the external system.
 Webhooks are unreliable, so how do I ensure my system always has the most up-to-date data?
-Similarly, communicating over the network is unreliable, so how do I make actions reliable?
+Communicating over the network is unreliable, so how do I make actions reliable?
 How do I respond to specific changes in state?
-These are just a few of the things one has to manage when building an integration.

 Gadget connections provide all the things you need to reliably integrate with external systems.
-There are three major types of things you get when installing a connection on your Gadget app:
+There are three major pieces Gadget provides when installing a connection on your Gadget app:

 - Data modeling: Gadget will provide models with some connections, and ensure these models are kept up to date with the remote system, through webhooks and background data synchronization.